wvchallenges/opseng-challenge-app/README.md

    - Install Nginx and use as proxy.
 Listen on port 80.
 Proxy to port 8000.
    - Gunicorn as Upstart service.
 Serve on port 8000.

 - An Elastic Load Balancer that listens on 80 and serves on 80.
 Helps keep private instance from attacks.
+Only one subnet (AZ) was used as high-availability didn't seem to matter for this challenge.
+It would be easy to add HA by adding another private instance in another AZ, and/or using an autoscaling group that scales based on alarms.

 ## Setup
 - Git repo hooked to Travis CI so every push and PR is built automatically.